asheshwor/climate-nepal/README.md

 References
 -----------

+1. Devkota, LP 1984, 'Onset of summer monsoon in Nepal', The Himalayan Review, vol. 15, no. 1983-84, pp. 11-20.

-1. Karmacharya, J 2010, Exploring daily rainfall data to investigate evidence of climate change in Kathmandu Valley and its implication in rice farming in the area, Ministry of Agriculture, Kathmandu, Nepal.
+2. Karmacharya, J 2010, Exploring daily rainfall data to investigate evidence of climate change in Kathmandu Valley and its implication in rice farming in the area, Ministry of Agriculture, Kathmandu, Nepal.

+3. Upadhyay, S 2010, 'Monsoon variability analysis in Nepal from 1979 to 2008', Department of Environmental Science and Engineering, BSc Thesis thesis, Bachelor of Science (Honors) thesis, Kathmandu University.

+4. Nayava, JL 1980, 'Rainfall in Nepal', Himalayan Review, vol. 12, pp. 1-18.